Plácido Domingo: Humanitarian works and initiatives

 On 4 March 2006, Domingo sang at the New Orleans Opera Association's Gala Benefit Concert, "A Night For New Orleans", to help rebuild the city after it was partially destroyed by Hurricane Katrina.
 Before the gala, he made the encouraging statement: "MUSIC IS THE VOICE OF HOPE!".
 Operalia winner Elizabeth Futral and several other popular opera singers appeared with the tenor.
 The Gala collected $700,000 for the city recovery fund.
-On 23 March 2008, the New Orleans City Council named the city theatre's stage in the Mahalia Jackson Theatre in Louis Armstrong Park the "Plácido Domingo stage", in honour of his contribution at the Gala Benefits Concert.
+On 23 March 2008, the New Orleans City Council named the city theatre's stage in the Mahalia Jackson Theater in Louis Armstrong Park the "Plácido Domingo stage", in honour of his contribution at the Gala Benefits Concert.
 Early the following year, Domingo performed with the New Orleans Opera in a gala reopening the theatre.
 At the time he told the press, "The restoration of New Orleans' Mahalia Jackson Theater is a symbol of new life for the city following the devastation of 2005, but in these difficult economic times, it is also a symbol of hope and faith in the future on the part of a forward-looking artistic organization."

 In June 2010 Domingo became President of Europa Nostra, the Voice of Cultural Heritage in Europe, which helps to promote European high culture.
 The following year, FIFA president Sepp Blatter invited Domingo to join a council intended to clean up the football governing body, which had been accused of taking bribes from countries that wanted to stage the World Cup.
 Domingo has also supported environmental efforts.
 In 2007, he joined several other preeminent figures in entertainment, government, the environment and more, as one of the users of the BMW Hydrogen 7, designed to build support for hydrogen as a viable alternative to fossil fuels.
 Domingo also supports the Hear the World initiative as an ambassador to raise awareness for the topic of hearing and hearing loss.